Using contractors and subcontractors

 Advantages of contracting and subcontracting

-- Using contractors and/or subcontractors enables your permanent staff to concentrate on the core business.
+Using contractors and/or subcontractors enables your own staff to concentrate on the core business.

-- You can often specify the type and duration of contract you need for the contracted job.
+You can often specify the type and duration of the contract you need for the contracted job.

-- Contracting and subcontracting allows you to obtain temporary cover for a permanent staff job or work that needs doing.
+Contracting and subcontracting allow you to obtain temporary cover for a permanent post or a work project.

 Get the most from contractors and subcontractors.